Leetcore/ninja-hacker-cat/readme.md

-# Hacker-Cat Sidebar für Firefox
+# Ninja-Hacker-Cat Sidebar für Firefox
 This firefox extension can check your visited websites for the most basic security issues and data leaks.
 It's an easy way to test the security of your websites!